 Property investments produced close to zero full year returns in 2020 as 4.5/5% income/dividend yields were largely offset by falling capital values as the growing 'work from home' theme (expected to extend beyond lockdown) combined with rent collection challenges (mainly) in the retail sector drove prices lower.
-Allocations to Private Equity ventures displayed positive returns of 10% approx. significantly higher than the Equity Benchmark.
+Allocations to Private Equity ventures displayed positive returns of 10% approx., significantly higher than the Equity Benchmark.

-The use of a basket of Gold and specific Mining stocks acts as a form of portfolio insurance and continue to provide a hedge against potential financial market volatility.
+The use of a basket of Gold and specific Mining stocks acts as a form of portfolio insurance and continue to provide a hedge against the various geo-political flare-ups and potential financial market volatility.
 The policy of holding precious metals and mining stocks was vindicated in 2020 as returns from this sector was a little over 30% for the year.